The rates you charge when you first get started as a copywriter will not—and should not—stay the same throughout your career.

 You also don’t NEED to raise your rates every year, we just recommend a yearly check-in.
 You won’t be able to raise your rates indefinitely.
 Three hundred dollars an hour may put stars in your eyes, but clients are going to balk if they ask you to write a simple welcome email and you quote them $700 for that email.

-Your turn!
-Does this system make sense?
-When will you plan to evaluate your rates?
+When will you plan to evaluate and raise your copywriting rates?
+Have you raised your rates recently and, if so, what happened?
 Let us know in the comments below!

 Leave a Reply